 Check retired as athletic director in 2012, but continues to teach at Cincinnati State as an adjunct.

 Prior to joining Cincinnati State, Check established herself as one of the top women’s basketball coaches in Ohio.
 Her teams compiled more than 400 victories in 17 seasons as head women’s basketball coach at Central State, earning Converse/NAIA Coach of the Year honors in 1993.
 She also served as athletic director there for 11 years.
 Under her leadership, football was reinstated and tennis, volleyball, baseball, softball and bowling were added.

 Check is a member of the NAIA Hall of Fame and the Central State Hall of Fame.

 Check is the third person to be enshrined in the Cincinnati State Athletic Hall of Fame.
 She joins John Hurley, former athletic director and men’s basketball coach, and Omar Cummings, an All-American soccer player who is now playing at the professional level.

 Cincinnati State athletics continue to build a winning tradition

-In recent years, Cincinnati State has proved to be one of the most successful junior college programs in the nation.
-Women's basketball repeated as champions of the Ohio Community College Athletic Conference in 2009 and 2010.
+Cincinnati State has proven to be one of the most successful junior college programs in the nation.
 Women's soccer finished 2010 ranked 13th nationally among all junior colleges and advanced to the NJCAA Regional Final in 2013.
-The most crowning achievements were earned by the 2010 men's basketball team, the 201o,2012 & 2013 men's soccer team, the 2011& 2012 women's basketball team and the 2010 & 2011 men's golf teams as each program competed in the NJCAA National Tournament and made school history with record breaking results as shown below:
+Volleyball, which was relaunched in 2013, is a program on the rise led by Head Coach Kristy Parrill.
+The most crowning achievements in recent years have been earned by the men's basketball team, the men's soccer team, women's basketball team and the men's golf team as each program has made multiple trips to the NJCAA National Tournament and made school history with record breaking results as shown below:

 Support the Surge!